jundalisay/superblist/content/en/research/newton/principia/preface.md

 ---
 title: "Preface"
 image: "/covers/principia.jpg"
-description: "Pappus tells us that the ancients made a great account of the science of mechanics in investigating natural things.
-The moderns laid aside the substantial forms and occult qualities and instead have subjected Nature to the laws of mathematics"
+description: "Pappus tells us that the ancients made a great account of the science of mechanics in investigating natural things"
 icon: "/icons/newton.png"
+weight: 2
 ---